remoteoss/pdf_to_text/README.md

 # PdfToText

 Extracts text from a PDF file.
-Still just an experiment - but might be open sourced if we actually end up using it 🎉
+Still just an experiment  🎉

 ## Installation